- Career Exploration

 - Undergraduate Research

-The Senior Thesis Program in Communication Studies, formerly known as the “Senior Honors Program” has been expanded and renamed to accommodate all Communication Studies majors regardless of their GPA.
+The Senior Thesis Program in Communication and Media, formerly known as the “Senior Honors Program” has been expanded and renamed to accommodate all Communication and Media majors regardless of their GPA.
 The (newly named) Senior Thesis Program offers an opportunity for students with strong academic records and a desire to pursue individual scholarly research to write a senior thesis during their Senior year.

-Applications for admission into the Senior Thesis Program in Communication Studies are accepted until March 15 of a student's junior year.
+Applications for admission into the Senior Thesis Program in Communication and Media are accepted until March 15 of a student's junior year.